Weekly Sky Report

 The Griffith Observatory Sky Report

-This is the Griffith Observatory Sky Report through April 26th, 2017.
+This is the Griffith Observatory Sky Report through May 31st, 2017.
 Here’s what’s happening in the skies of southern California.

 Free views of the Sun during the day and of the moon, planets, and other celestial objects at night are available to the public in clear weather through Griffith Observatory’s telescopes from Tuesday through Sunday, before 9:30 p.m.
 Check our website for the schedule.
-The next free public star party on the grounds of Griffith Observatory, hosted by the Los Angeles Astronomical Society, the Sidewalk Astronomers, and the Planetary Society, will take place on Saturday, May 6th.
+The next free public star party on the grounds of Griffith Observatory, hosted by the Los Angeles Astronomical Society, the Sidewalk Astronomers, and the Planetary Society, will take place on Saturday, June 3rd.